DEsteTommaso/Idle/README.md

 - **📊 Integrated Technologies**:
   - **Firebase**: Used for database management and authentication (currently removed due to GitHub size constraints).
   - **Google Play Games**: Provides player login and leaderboard functionality.
   - **Google AdMob & Unity Ads**: Implemented for in-game monetization through advertisements.
+Added compliance with **GDPR** to ensure proper handling of user data and consent.
   - **Node.js with Express**: Developed a custom server using Node.js and Express to manage daily backups of game data on an Oracle database, running every 24 hours.

 ---